Beacon Pines

 Beacon Pines is a narrative adventure video game developed by Hiding Spot Games, and published by Fellow Traveller.
 The game was released on September 22, 2022, for Microsoft Windows, Nintendo Switch, and Xbox One (via Game Pass).

 Narrated by Kirsten Mize and set in the titular town, the storybook-based exploration game follows Luka uncovering the mysterious secrets of his hometown alongside his friends Rolo and Beck.

 Gameplay

 Beacon Pines is a narrative-focused game where the goal is to end the story with a happy ending.
-The player will come across "Turning Points", moments in the story where the players actions changes the outcome of the story.
+The player will come across "Turning Points", moments in the story where the player's actions change the outcome of the story.
 The choices are limited by the amount of words (called "Charms") the player has picked up.
 The player is encouraged to explore the branching timeline to get different charms to get further in the story.

 Plot

 Luka VanHorn is a 12-year-old deer boy who lives in Beacon Pines with his grandmother after his father died when he was six, and his mother mysteriously disappeared.
 He hangs out with his best friend Rolo Cotter, a liger.
 While awaiting the town's upcoming annual Harvest Festival, the pair stumble onto some strange happenings at the abandoned warehouse in the woods near their treehouse.
 Along with the new girl in town, Beck Moedwil, the trio seeks to unravel the mysteries of what exactly is going on in their town.

 Beacon Pines is a small town known for its agricultural sector and its fertilizer plant, Valentine's Fertilizer, owned by the eponymous Valentine family.
 In the town's heyday, Valentine's produced a miraculous fertilizer that caused crops to grow bountifully and quickly.
 Beacon Pines' economy grew rapidly around the fertilizer sales.
 However, 6 years before the start of the main story, Sharper Valentine, patriarch of the Valentine family, suddenly died.
 Then, Beacon Pines was hit with an event known as the "Foul Harvest", a particularly bad harvest season where all crops in the area inexplicably died.
 In subsequent years, even with continued use of the fertilizer, harvest yields were extremely underwhelming, causing an economic recession.
 The town blamed the Valentine family for their woes, and the factory eventually shut down, accelerating the recession.
 Eventually, a new company, Perennial Harvest, came into town, moved everyone out for a week to conduct various "decontamination" activities to restore the environment, and then moved everyone back in.